 Bringing in experts from across the Institution, Brookings is launching a comprehensive effort to answer such questions.
 The first volume of essays, “Reopening America: How to Save Lives and Livelihoods,” provides key considerations implicit to conversations regarding reopening, recovery, and renewal across the United States.

-On June 2, the Brookings Institution will host a virtual event to complement the launch of this publication.
-The event will begin with keynote remarks from Dr. Jennifer Nuzzo of Johns Hopkins Bloomberg School of Public Health.
-The expert panel will follow, featuring several authors who have contributed essays and analysis as part of Brookings’ larger roadmap for reopening America.
-Brookings President John R. Allen will moderate the discussion.
+On June 2, the Brookings Institution hosted a virtual event to complement the launch of this publication.
+The event began with keynote remarks from Dr. Jennifer Nuzzo of Johns Hopkins Bloomberg School of Public Health.
+The expert panel followed, featuring several authors who have contributed essays and analysis as part of Brookings’ larger roadmap for reopening America.
+Brookings President John R. Allen moderated the discussion.

-Questions from the audience will follow the discussion.
-Viewers can submit questions for speakers by emailing email@example.com or via Twitter to @BrookingsInst or by using the hashtag #CovidReopening.
+Questions from the audience followed the discussion.
+Viewers can submit questions for speakers by emailing firstname.lastname@example.org or via Twitter to @BrookingsInst or by using the hashtag #CovidReopening.